 The other main achievement of our paper is about so-called quantum mechanical symmetry transformations.
 These are transformations that leave a certain quantity or relation unchanged when applied to the quantum system.
 Such symmetry transformations are important because they provide valuable tools in the examination of the evolution of certain quantum systems.
 The most classical example of this is probably Wigner’s theorem on quantum mechanical symmetry transformations, which is a vital tool in obtaining the general time-dependent Schroedinger equation, by purely mathematical means.
 The symmetry transformations of quantum sharp events are quite well-understood in the literature.
 In the unsharp setting however this is not so.
 In our paper we characterised all symmetry transformations of quantum unsharp events with respect to coexistence.
 We hope that this result will help to understand the evolution of quantum systems better in the Quantum Unsharp Measurement setting.

 Gyorgy Geher is an Leverhulme Fellow in the Department of Mathematics and Stastitics and was awarded the Research Output Prize for Early Career Researchers 2021 for the Environment research theme.

-The prize was awarded for his article, ‘Coexistency on Hilbert Space Effect Algebras and a Characterisation of Its Symmetry Transformations’ in Communications in Maths and Physics 379, 1077–1112 (2020).
+The prize was awarded for his article, ‘Coexistency on Hilbert Space Effect Algebras and a Characterisation of Its Symmetry Transformations’ in Communications in Mathematical Physics 379, 1077–1112 (2020).